fpom/ecco/README.md

 This Docker image runs `ecco` on the top of a multi-user `JupyterHub` installation, you may reconfigure it according to you needs (in particular, to add users and data persistence).

+To run a specific version, user `docker run -p 8000:8000 franckpommereau/ecco:VERSION jupyterhub` where version is one of the tags listed on [ecco Github page](https://github.com/fpom/ecco/tags).

 ## Automated installation

 Just use the docker image from the quickstart above, change user `ecco`'s password or remove it's account, and create other accounts according to your needs.